-For an affordable vacation traveling around Korea, the KORAIL Pass, an exclusive railway pass for foreign visitors, allows unlimited use of all trains, including KTX express trains, for a certain number of days (please visit www.letskorail.com for more information).
+For an affordable vacation traveling around Korea, the KORAIL Pass, an exclusive railway pass for foreign visitors, allows unlimited use of all trains, including KTX express trains, for a select number of days.

 Major Train Stations in Seoul

-This station is for non-express trains headed to the eastern provinces for tourist sites such as Gangneung and Jeongseon in Gangwon-do, Andong, and Gyeongju in Gyeongsangbuk-do regions, and the ITX Cheongchun train for Chuncheon.
-Express trains or KTXs do not pass through this station.
+Cheongnyangni station is for non-express trains headed to the eastern provinces for tourist sites such as Jeongdongjin and Jeongseon in Gangwon-do, Andong and Gyeongju in Gyeongsangbuk-do, and the ITX-Cheongchun train for Chuncheon.
+Express trains and KTX trains do not pass through this station.

 Yeongdeungpo Station covers the travel needs of passengers in the southwest part of Seoul.
-Opened in 1990, the station is Seoul's first privately operated railway station.
 All non-express trains passing through Yeongdeungpo Station make stops here.

-From Gangnam to various major cities in the nation, a new express train known as SRT (Super Rapid Train) was introduced in December 9, 2016.
-Presently, the SRT offers train services that depart from Suseo Station in Seoul to Busan and Mokpo Station.
+From Gangnam to various major cities in the nation, a new express train known as SRT (Super Rapid Train) was introduced in December 2016.
+Presently, the SRT offers train services from Suseo Station in Seoul to Busan and Mokpo Stations.

 Korea Train Express (KTX)

-Operated on Gyeongbu, Honam and Gyeongjeon Lines, the train runs in place of regular Saemaeul trains, running at a slightly faster speed.
+Operating on Gyeongbu, Honam and Gyeongjeon Lines, this train runs in place of regular Saemaeul trains, running at a slightly faster speed.

 Super Rapid Train (SRT)

-On December 9, 2016, a new super rapid train, known as the SRT begins operation from Suseo Station.
+A super rapid train, known as the SRT, operates on the Gyeongbu and Honam Lines from Suseo Station.

-- Major train stations’ information and photos courtesy of KORAIL
+Information and photos of major train stations courtesy of KORAIL

-- Suseo Station and SRT train photos courtesy of Supreme Railways (SR)
+Suseo Station and SRT train photos courtesy of SR